NDAyotteS/CMPE458-phase2/phase2-w25/documentation/README.md

 ## Print Statements
 Parses print operations.
 Can accept any expression or value.
 Has no restrictions on what the expression is.

+The expression must of be of one type, as in it must be either just a string, char, int, or expression that can be evaluated.
+You cannot mix strings and ints, and you cannot chain together statements like in traditional c.
 ```
+# Valid Case
 print(expression);

+# Invalid Case
+print(expression, expression);

+print();
 ```

 ## Factorial Statements